yesobo/NodeRESTwithExpress-SequelizeMySql/README.md

 TODO:
 =====

-- merge mongoHQdb branch with master branch
+- Apply the daos branch purposes on master branch .

-- Test return error codes.

-- New branch daos.
 	- convert database and routes files in one routes file and multiple dao files.
 		- finish mongo dao exporting it.

+- Test return error codes.

-- New branch mongoHQdb:
+- New branch mongoHQdb (it will possibly dissapear because of daos branch improvements):
 	- still test error responses.

 - Api integration tests: